Thinking about what they know and would like to know.

 Curriculum for Wales

-- Languages, Literacy and Communication - Expressing ourselves through languages is key to communication.
+Languages, Literacy and Communication - Expressing ourselves through languages is key to communication, Literature fires imagination and inspires creativity.

 Curriculum for Excellence, Scotland